elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-3-disks-and-partitioning.md

 And back to guide:

 > The first line shows the geometry of your hard drive.
 It may not be physically accurate, but you can accept it as though it were.
 The hard drive in this example is made of 32 double-sided platters with one head on each side (probably not true).
 Each platter has 2610 concentric tracks.
 A 3-dimensional track (the same track on all disks) is called a cylinder.
 Each track is divided into 63 sectors.
 Each sector contains 512 bytes of data.
-Therefore the block size in the partition table is 64 heads \* 63 sectors \* 512 bytes er&#8230;divided by 1024.
+Therefore the block size in the partition table is 64 heads \* 63 sectors \* 512 bytes er...divided by 1024.
 The start and end values are cylinders.

 Then the guide has an example of how to create 4 primary partitions with **fdisk**.